Bin-Chen-Lab/GEOMeta/README.md

 ```bash
 ls
 ```
+The `cd` and `ls` commands are a sanity check to confirm that you are inside the correct GEOMeta project folder.
+These commands do not run the pipeline.
 You should see folders such as `scripts`, `geo_annotation_agent`, `Annotation_Prompts`, `postprocessing`, `inference`, `input`, and `mappings`.

 The repository includes an example GSE input file in the `input/` folder: